shipyardapp/Shipyard-Documentation/docs/faqs/security/tech-stack.md

 ## What Technology Stack do you use?

-Shipyard was built from the ground-up using Go for all of the backend code.
+Platform was built from the ground-up using Go for all of the backend code.

 Our frontend is entirely designed using Node, React.js, and the Ant Design framework.